Adew1009/National-Park-Planner/README.md

-The National Park Planner will allow you to better plan and remember your trips to US National Parks.
-The webapp is built on a React JS front-end with a Django and PostgreSQL back-end.
-The page uses token authenitication to track user user accounts and conditionally render features.

 # National Park Planner

-The National Park Planner is a one stop destination to plan and remember your vistits to US National Parks.
-The applicaiton uses token authentication through a username and password to log entries and display user data.
-The applicaiton incorporate the National Park Service and Mapbox APIs.
+The National Park Planner is a one-stop destination to plan and remember your visits to US National Parks.
+The application uses token authentication through a username and password to log entries and conditionally display user data.
+The application incorporates the National Park Service and Mapbox APIs.

 ## Getting Started